thoughtworksarts/thoughtworksarts.github.io/app/open-call/2019-volumetric-workshop/index.markdown

 If you are unable to bring your own computer or you cannot install Bootcamp, please mark the appropriate field in the application form.
 We will be able to provide a limited number of Windows PCs which you can use, most likely sharing with others.

 ## How to Apply
-ThoughtWorks seeks creators of all experience levels and backgrounds to apply for this 2-day volumetric filmmaking workshop.
+Thoughtworks seeks creators of all experience levels and backgrounds to apply for this 2-day volumetric filmmaking workshop.
 No 3D experience is required.
 All you need is an enthusiasm to explore, collaborate, and an interest in promoting community learning

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSeyhJJy377miwXjMmbl8xJrN1-bl1TWV_4BRgR0tiNryd4ZrA/viewform" class="attention">Apply now</a>